jefferyandwilkes/women-cinema/content/event/creative-industries-festival/index.md

   country:

 summary: February 2025
 abstract: 'On February 12th 2025 the team presented the project at Oxford Brookes University during the Creative Industries Festival.
 The event featured a conversation with casting director Lilia Hartmann Trapani as a guest speaker.
-You can view a recording of the event below.
-<br/><br/>
-{{< video src="rome.mp4" controls="yes" >}}
-<br/>'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: '2024-11-21'
+date: '2025-02-12'
-date_end: '2024-11-21'
+date_end: '2025-02-12'
 all_day: false

 # Schedule page publish date (NOT talk date).